workfor-webapps/zesthook/README.md

 ## Usage

 You are free to use/change/fork this code for your own products, and I would be happy to hear how and what you are using it for!

+## Modification
+- Add option to Send all answers rather than specifying a long-comma separated list